 - Smart contact lenses for biosensing applications

-- Year: 2021 mm
+- Year: 2021

 - Summary: Smart contact lenses have multifunctional biosensing capabilities and can measure lactic acid, glucose, intraocular pressure and other key metabolites in tears making them promising devices for the diagnosis and treatment of ocular diseases and drug delivery.
-(Made by: Xin Ma, S. Ahadian, Song Liu and others, published in "Advanced Intelligent Systems").
+(By: Xin Ma, S. Ahadian, Song Liu and others, published in “Advanced Intelligent Systems”).

 - Link to the paper